TailorDev/galaxy-tourbuilder/README.md

 1. Clone this repository
 2. Run `npm install`
 3. Run `npm run build`

+**Note:** This is only useful if you want to install the extension locally, _e.g._, for hacking on it.
+If you want to use it, you should install it from your browser "app store".

 ##### Load the extension in Chrome & Opera